Conservation for Kids: Learn to Reduce, Reuse, and Recycle

 • Buy rechargeable batteries.

 Students who are really interested in reducing the resources they use can try measuring their progress.
-For example, students can weigh a week’s worth of trash before making an effort to reduce the amount of waste in the house.
-After a week, measure the garbage bag again.
+For example, students can weigh a week’s worth of trash before trying to reduce the amount of waste in the house.
+They can then focus on reducing waste, and after a week, they can measure the garbage bag again.
 Does it weigh less than it did before?

 • Set up recycling bins at home and take empty plastic and glass bottles, aluminum cans, cardboard, and newspaper to the nearest recycling center if your community doesn’t have recycling pickup.